taccho18/c8y-docs/content/admin-guide/account-bundle/managing-users.md

 The user management feature allows you to manage the users within your tenant.
 With this functionality you may:

 - Create, update and delete users.
-- Assign user names and set passwords.
+- Assign usernames and set passwords.
 - Store user details.
 - Choose basic login options.
 - Enable additional login security by using Two-Factor Authentication (TFA).